If there is one thing I know and understand, it is anxiety in dogs.

 Just like people, dogs like to feel close to people they love and it gives them a sense of calmness.

-What Can An Anxiety Vest Help My Dog With?
+What Can A Dog Anxiety Vest Help My Dog With?

 Lots of things!
 Most commonly these items are used for things like fireworks or thunderstorms and that is often how you will see them marketed, but they have been known to help with a large variety of issues including;